CSIS 312 Computer Security & Digital Forensics

 Health & Safety Protocol

 For those who do not know me yet, I have a very medically fragile and immunocompromised wife and daughter that live at home and both are considered extreme high risk for most viruses, especially COVID-19.
 I have been able to keep them safe since the start of the pandemic, but I do not know for how much longer.
 I need your help protecting my family.
-You will see that I will still be wearing a face mask for the time being and I want you to understand why.

 In my decades here at GFU I have watched 'the wave of ick' cascade across campus every year with coughs, colds and flu.
 Since we spend much/most of our time in the computer science laboratories and classrooms the following protective guidelines can help us all stop the wave or at least not perpetuate it within our labs/classrooms: